Last updated on September 29th, 2021 at 08:30 am

-- Overall, we rate The Guardian Left-Center biased based on story selection that moderately favors the left and High for factual reporting due to proper sourcing and a reasonable fact check record.
+- Overall, we rate The Guardian Left-Center biased based on story selection that moderately favors the left and Mixed for factual reporting due to numerous failed fact checks over the last five years.

-Launched in 1821, The Guardian is a British daily newspaper published in London UK.
-Its original name is The Manchester Guardian and it was founded by cotton merchant John Edward Taylor.
-Taylor’s nephew Charles Prestwich Scott (CP Scott) was the first editor and later became the owner of the paper (1846 –1932).
+Launched in 1821, The Guardian is a British daily newspaper published in London, UK.
+Its original name is The Manchester Guardian, and cotton merchant John Edward Taylor founded it.
+Taylor’s nephew Charles Prestwich Scott (CP Scott) was the first editor and later became the paper owner (1846 –1932).
 He was also a Liberal Member of Parliament.
 After CP Scott, his son John Russell Scott became the Manchester Guardian’s manager and founder of the Scott Trust.
 The Manchester Guardian was renamed the Guardian in 1959.
 In 1993 the Guardian Media Group acquired the Observer.

-The Guardian US was launched in 2011, in New York.
-The Guardian also has an Australia Edition (Launched 2013, digital edition) and an International edition.
-Each edition can be viewed above the logo under the tab “edition”.
-The Guardian focuses on politics, policy, business and international relations.
-Their coverage includes: News and Opinion, Sports, Culture, Lifestyle, Podcasts and more.
+The Guardian U.S. was launched in 2011 in New York.
+They also have an Australia Edition (Launched 2013, digital edition) and an International edition.
+The paper focuses on politics, policy, business, and international relations.
+Their coverage includes News and Opinion, Sports, Culture, Lifestyle, Podcasts, and more.

 Funded by / Ownership

-The Guardian and its sister publication, Sunday newspaper The Observer, are both owned by Guardian Media Group plc (GMG).
-Scott Trust Limited was created in 1936, to ensure the editorial independence of the publications and owns Guardian Media Group plc (GMG).
-The Guardian states that “The Scott Trust is the sole shareholder in Guardian Media Group and its profits are reinvested in journalism and do not benefit a proprietor or shareholders.”
-The Guardian is funded through donations and an advertising model.
+The Guardian and its sister publication, Sunday newspaper The Observer, are owned by Guardian Media Group plc (GMG).
+Scott Trust Limited was created in 1936 to ensure the editorial independence of the publications and owns Guardian Media Group plc (GMG).
+The Guardian states that “The Scott Trust is the sole shareholder in Guardian Media Group, and its profits are reinvested in journalism and do not benefit a proprietor or shareholders.”
+Donations and advertising fund the Guardian.

 Analysis / Bias

-In review, story selection favors the left, but is generally factual.
-They utilize emotionally loaded headlines such as “The cashless society is a con – and big finance is behind it” and “Trump back-pedals on Russian meddling remarks after outcry”.
-The Guardian typically utilizes credible sources such as thoughtco.com, gov.UK, HuffPost, independent.co.uk, and the Miami Herald.
+In review, story selection favors the left but is generally factual.
+They utilize emotionally loaded headlines such as “The cashless society is a con – and big finance is behind it” and “Trump back-pedals on Russian meddling remarks after an outcry.”
+The Guardian typically utilizes credible sources such as thoughtco.com, gov.uk., and factually mixed sources such as HuffPost and independent.co.uk.

-Overall, we rate The Guardian Left-Center biased based on story selection that moderately favors the left and High for factual reporting due to proper sourcing and a reasonable fact check record.
-(5/18/2016) Updated (M. Huitsing 10/31/2019)
+Overall, we rate The Guardian Left-Center biased based on story selection that moderately favors the left and Mixed for factual reporting due to numerous failed fact checks over the last five years.
+(5/18/2016) Updated (M. Huitsing 09/29/2021)